 If the centre of Plaka seems a bit haphazard, don’t worry, it’s not just in your head.
 It was actually designed as a labyrinth to thwart pirate attacks and confuse them in the maze that is the capital of Milos.
 These picturesque streets are now lined with restaurants, shops and typical Greek houses.

-Just a 10-minute walk up the hill will take you to the Venetian castle of Plaka and the Panagia Korfiatissa Cathedral.
+A short walk up the hill will take you to the Venetian castle of Plaka and the Panagia Korfiatissa Cathedral.
 Both offer amazing 360-degree views of Milos and the Aegean Sea at sunset – it’s the perfect place to start your first evening in the Cyclades.

 Gyros mission at Vlahos